h-kok/GoogleBooksAPI/README.md

 ### Google Books API Search Engine

-The MVP was to create a page to display books based on search term, using the Google Books API.
-This project focuses on developing recently aquired knowledge of Javascript Promises, as well as incorporating all previously learnt topics.

 ## Requirements / Purpose

--   MVP
--   purpose of project
--   stack used and why
+-   The MVP was to create a search engine using the Google Books API.
+This project focuses on developing recently aquired knowledge of Javascript Promises, as well as incorporating all previously learnt topics, including DOM manipulation.
+-   This project has been created with vanilla Javascript, CSS/Sass and HTML, as I wanted to further improve my function writing and DOM manipulation skills.

 ## Design Goals / Approach

--   Design goals
--   why did you implement this the way you did?
+-   I have created a simple user interface, which includes a search bar, result cards and a feature book card.
+To optimise user experience, I have chosen a font that is easily legible, paired with a low contrasting blue colour palette.

 ## Known issues

--   Remaining bugs, things that have been left unfixed
--   Features that are buggy / flimsy
+-   Feature card design and positioning could be improved upon.

 ## Future Goals

 -   What are the immediate features you'd add given more time

-## Change logs

--   Write a paragraph labelled with the date every day you work on the project to discuss what you've done for the say.
-Be specific about the changes that have happened for that day.
+-   Create bottom nav bar and explore how to see/load more search results on a new page.

 ## What did you struggle with?

 -   What?
 Why?
 How?

-## Further details, related projects, reimplementations

--   Is this project a reimplementation for something you've done in the past? if so explain it and link it here.
--   If it's an API, is there a client app that works with this project? link it
+1. Understanding how async/await functions works and the differences between async/awit and .then()/.catch().
+As this was my first project that required fetching data from an API and appyling async functions, I struggled to understand how I could use array iterator methods on a promise, as it returns an object.
+I eventually worked out that I could use array iterators, and create iterator functions, as long as they are called within the asyn function.

+2. Understanding the purpose of and how/when to use try/catch statements.
+This was my first time using tyr/catch statements in general and the MVP specified that .catch() should not be used.
+Through the project I applied try/catch statments in conjunction with DOM elements to display error messages.

 # Live Version